kefe201729/kefe201729/README.md

  I’m currently studying in imperial college right now.
 I’m looking to collaborate on the assignment for this course.
 If you have any question, feel free to ask me.
 Email below: <kl1625@ic.ac.uk>

- I'm a cracy fan of Arsenal.
+ I'm a crazy fan of Arsenal.